Pandemic: Definition

 A medical dictionary definition of pandemic is "an epidemic occurring on a scale that crosses international boundaries, usually affecting people on a worldwide scale".
 A disease or condition is not a pandemic merely because it is widespread or kills many people; it must also be infectious.
 For instance, cancer is responsible for many deaths but is not considered a pandemic because the disease is not contagious—i.e. easily transmissible—and not even simply infectious.
 This definition differs from colloquial usage in that it encompasses outbreaks of relatively mild diseases.

+The equivalent term for a disease widely affecting non-human animals is panzootic.

 The World Health Organization (WHO) has a category of Public Health Emergency of International Concern, defined as "an extraordinary event which is determined to constitute a public health risk to other States through the international spread of disease and to potentially require a coordinated international response".
 There is a rigorous process underlying this categorization and a clearly defined trajectory of responses.

 A WHO-sponsored international body, tasked with preparing an international agreement on pandemic prevention, preparedness and response has defined a pandemic as "the global spread of a pathogen or variant that infects human populations with limited or no immunity through sustained and high transmissibility from person to person, overwhelming health systems with severe morbidity and high mortality, and causing social and economic disruptions, all of which require effective national and global collaboration and coordination for its control".